shepelenkomikhail/Job-Portal/README.md

 2. Explore the homepage showcasing the latest job vacancies.

 ### **How to Use**
-- 🔎 **Search Jobs**: Use the search bar to find specific positions or companies.
+- 🔎 **SearchSvg Jobs**: Use the search bar to find specific positions or companies.
 - 🎛️ **Filter Options**:
     - **General Filters**: Select location, job title, or company.
     - **Specific Filters**: Filter by job type (full-time, part-time, remote), industry and benefits.